1992 Atari Games

 There is also a hi-res scan of the unused box cover art, which was specially produced for the Lynx version.
 Part of the research was trying to figure out who produced the artwork – there was a signature on the work, but the quality wasn’t quite good enough to make it out.
 On AtariAge, there was once a post made where a series of Atari artworks were shown in frames and saved, which included the Vindicators artwork seen in various adverts for the Lynx version (see scans).

-After a bit of investigational work, we were directed to Ian Baronofsky, who was now the owner of the original framed artwork.
+After a bit of investigatory work, we were directed to Ian Baronofsky, who was now the owner of the original framed artwork.
 Ian kindly confirmed on the artwork that the signature read Mark Wickart.
-A bit of searching tracked down Mark, who recalled the artwork but couldn’t recall anything else about it.
+A bit of searching tracked down Mark, who recalled the artwork but not anything else about it.

 During our research, we found this odd video from 2011, showing what seems to be a prototype of Vindicators which had a small controllable segment, but nothing much else:

 In late September 2020, AtariAge poster MacRorie declared that he had purchased a number of prototypes, which included Vindicators.
-Unfortunately just a 1 level preview, but the most significant finding of the game so far.
+Unfortunately just featuring a few levels, but the most significant finding of the game so far and even including music by Bob Vieira.
 See Gallery below for a screenshots from the video, and here is the video itself: https://youtu.be/NS1O8KWBARw?t=1519